 Hunter immediately went into professional mode.
 He stepped a

 few yards away from the scene and called the ambulance.
 The soles of his shoes

 were covered in blood.
 Then he phoned Fettes police station.
 Desk Sergeant

 “Charlie, the eye thief has struck again.”

-A bloody scene brings Hunter and Meera’s romantic plans to an abrupt end.
+A bloody scene brings Hunter and Meera’s romantic plans to an

 A young woman was attacked in a hotel lift.
 She has life-changing injuries, but she is alive.
 Hunter notes that her wounds are like those inflicted on two women who previously died.

 Can Meera keep the injured woman alive long enough for her to identify her assailant?
 Is the same person responsible for all three crimes?
 When Hunter is identified as a suspect in the crime, can he establish his innocence and lead his team to solve the crime and keep Edinburgh safe?

 Hunter’s Rules is the sixth book in The Edinburgh Crime Mysteries series of novels.
 Val Penny’s other crime novels – Hunter’s Chase, Hunter’s Revenge, Hunter’s Force, Hunter’s Blood and Hunter’s Secret – form the rest of this bestselling series set in Edinburgh, Scotland, published by darkstroke.